TheKrainBow/push_swap/README.md

     - blue if the operation affects both.
 - with v (for visualize), output is fully changed.
 It will no more print operations, but show the progress directly on the stacks.

-The second bonus is to do a checker executable, that check if the output actually sort the stack. <br \n>
+The second bonus is to do a checker executable, that check if the output actually sort the stack.
 If it's sorted, it output OK, if it's not, it output KO.
 It will output "Error." followed by a newline in any wrong usage.
 ```$ARG="2 4 1 3 6 5"; ./push_swap $ARG | ./checker $ARG``` should output OK
 ```$ARG="2 4 1 3 6 5"; ./push_swap $ARG | ./checker 98 65 42 1``` should output KO